 The Writings of the Church Fathers Affirming the Reformation Principle of Sola Scriptura

-is a theological novelty in that it supposedly has no support in the teaching of the early Church.
+The principle of sola Scriptura -- the teaching that Scripture is materially and formally sufficient and the ultimate authority for the Church -- was the formal principle of the Reformation.
+The Roman Catholic Church teaches that the principle is illegitimate because, she claims, it is unhistorical.
+By this she means that sola Scriptura is a theological novelty in that it supposedly has no support in the teaching of the early Church.
 Roman apologists charge that the teaching on Scripture promoted by the Reformers introduced a false dichotomy between the Church and Scripture which elevated Scripture to a place of authority unheard of in the early Church.
-The Church of Rome insists that the early Church fathers, while fully endorsing the full inspiration of the Old and New Testaments, did not believe in
+The Church of Rome insists that the early Church fathers, while fully endorsing the full inspiration of the Old and New Testaments, did not believe in sola Scriptura.

 This volume is a compilation of the teaching of the Church fathers on the primacy, sufficiency and ultimate authority of Scripture.
 It contains one of the most extensive documentations of the patristic understanding of Scripture in the English language brought together in one volume.
 The editors have gone to great lengths to provide the primary sources where the quotations can be found in the original works, where appropriate.